sb-ph/portfolio-starter/README.md

 #### 4. Edit content in GitHub

 To edit or add content without the command line, you need to use GitHub’s interface to navigate your files within the [`/content`](/content) folder in your repository.
-See the [content editing documentation](#editing-content) to learn more about the structure of the `/content` folder and each of the files within it, particularly the [global data](#global-data) file that includes your website title and URL.
+See the [content reference](#content-reference) to learn more about the structure of the `/content` folder and each of the files within it, particularly the [global data](#global-data) file that includes your website title and URL.

 To edit or delete an existing file, you must open the relevant file in GitHub and then click either the Edit button (the button with the pencil icon) or the Delete button (the button with the bin) in the upper-right corner above the page contents.